akhromieiev/eleventy-netlify-boilerplate/posts/how-to-get-hawaii-beach-sveti-nikola-island-from-budva.md

 ---
 Here is a step-by-step instruction about how to get the Hawaii Beach (Sveti Nikola Island) from Budva.

-1. You need to go to the Slovenska Plaza in Budva and find the stand with the "Hawaii 4 Euro" title:
+1. You need to go to the Slovenska Plaza in Budva and find the stand with the "Hawaii, Sv.
+Nikola" title:

 ![Hawaii, Sv.Nikola Stand](/static/img/00db47e1-d9dc-4067-8587-40cbc3a27720.jpg "Hawaii, Sv.Nikola Stand")

 This place is[ located in Slovenska Plaza](https://goo.gl/maps/XtwdAErLAd14pcN49).

 2. You need to buy tickets.
-It costs 4 Euro per person for 15 minute trip:
+It costs 4-6 Euro per person for 15 minute trip:

 ![Buying the tickets to Hawaii beach](/static/img/3ec4ddfb-f55f-4dfb-840a-b3651540127b.jpg "Buying the tickets to Hawaii beach")

+P.S. the price goes up every year and in 2023 it was 5-6 euro.

 Keep your tickets before onboarding: